PacktPublishing/Kubernetes-An-Enterprise-Guide-Third-Edition/README.md

 # Kubernetes-An-Enterprise-Guide-Third-Edition
-Kubernetes – An Enterprise Guide, Third Edition - Published by Packt
+Welcome to the repo for the book Kubernetes – An Enterprise Guide, Third Edition - Published by Packt.
+Written by Marc Boorshtein and Scott Surovich.